-My boys have never really seemed to care if they have extra shoes or not.
+My boys have never really seem to care if they have extra shoes or not.
 They go through their shoes quite a bit faster than my girls, so they get new shoes more often and I don’t feel like they are missing out on anything.
 Again with the boys, church shoes are always black (I try to avoid laces as much as possible too).
 Tennis shoes are always basic shoes not plastered with the latest movie characters or anything.
 Get the free printable Boys Shoe Inventory here.

 We have a bunch of shoes that are for whoever fits them.
 These are mostly ‘specialty shoes’.
 My husband likes to river raft and kayak and tries to take the kids on at least one river trip a year.
 We have tried to build a pretty good store of gender neutral river shoes for the kids.
 Their feet grow so quickly it seems ridiculous to pay major money for shoes they will wear for a week or so before they outgrow them.
 We do the same with winter boots.
 Buy them second hand or at the end of the season and stay as gender neutral as possible.